Latvian-British Chamber of Commerce

-The Latvian-British Chamber of Commerce was an independent institution, NGO, and social enterprise based in Bristol, South West, UK.
+The Latvian-British Chamber of Commerce was an independent institution, NGO, and social enterprise based in Bristol, England.
 It was first established in 2010.
-The mission of the Latvian-British Chamber of Commerce is to "encourage, promote and foster business interests and commercial relations between Latvia and the UK within the core fields of technology, innovation and start-ups."
+The mission of the Latvian-British Chamber of Commerce was to "encourage, promote and foster business interests and commercial relations between Latvia and the UK within the core fields of technology, innovation and start-ups."
 The Latvian-British Chamber of Commerce was dissolved on 19 January 2021, according the information from the Companies House.

 Within their spectrum of services, the Latvian-British Chamber of Commerce also acted as a Latvian Citizen Advice institution for UK-based Latvians.
 They were officially recognised by the various UK governmental organisations and institutions.

 History

 The Latvian-British Chamber of Commerce was first established on 13 October 2010 in Mayfair, London.
 It received an official permission for using and registering the sensitive name "Chamber of Commerce" from the national body, British Chambers of Commerce and the Companies House.
 Officially closed in 2021.

 Between 2010 and 2016, the head office for the Latvian-British Chamber of Commerce was based at Hanover Square in Mayfair, London.
 The head office moved in mid-2016 to the Long Ashton Business Park, Bristol.

 The Latvian-British Chamber of Commerce legal form is a "company by guarantee".

 It is a UK-based NGO and has been created as a social enterprise.
 Latvian-British Chamber of Commerce provides various digital products and services to its members (companies and individuals) and invests back into society for social good through different projects and activities.